 *Raspberry and almond tart with clotted cream and raspberry sorbet £7

 *Lemon posset with strawberries and basil £7

 Salted peanut parfait with Valrohna chocolate mousse £8

 *A bowl of malted milk ice cream or Cornish strawberry sorbet with biscotti £6

 Selection of West Country cheese with accompaniments £10

 The Scarlet Champagne Afternoon Tea is a high tea worth celebrating.
-A glass of our favourite Scarlet champagne, a table scattered with flower petals overlooking the Atlantic Ocean – a perfect moment to share with a loved one or friend.
+A glass of our favourite Scarlet champagne, a table overlooking the Atlantic Ocean – a perfect moment to share with a loved one or friend.

-The cakes, all hand made on the day, are delicate and delicious, from gorgeous macaroons to strawberry cupcakes.
+The homemade cakes and pastries are delicate and delicious, from gorgeous macaroons to strawberry cupcakes.
 The scones are served with our homemade jam and local clotted cream.
-The sandwiches – made from homemade artisan bread – are made to order.
+The sandwiches – made from artisan bread – are made to order.
 The tea, the only grown in the UK, is from the local Tregothnan estate.

 £25pp with tea or £35pp with champagne.
 Must be booked 24 hours in advance so we can hand make each part just for you.